freenas/freenas-docs/userguide/tn_initial.rst

    Configuring a Static IP Address

-Next, enter the :guilabel:`Subnet Mask` of the out-of-band management network subnet.
-An example is shown in
+Now enter the :guilabel:`Subnet Mask` of the out-of-band management network subnet.
-:numref:`Figure %s <appliance38>`.

 .. _appliance38: